RationAI/xopat/server/README.md

 if the viewer is going to render visualizations, etc. Server should parse correctly the configuration input and act relevantly on errors, providing translated interface where possible.
 Servers should also allow to
- - parse GET:
-   - `lang`, optional preferred language
-   - `visualization`, the full session configuration (here URL-encoded)
-   - `slide` & `masks` - slide identification and mask coma-separated list of identifications to show
-     - identification being either file path or ID the server understands, with default configuration applied
- - parse and prefer using POST if possible:
-   - support ``visualization`` attribute
-   - pass all the POST data except the keys specified above to the viewer initialization
+ - pass POST data to the JS app initialization function
  - use only single URL endpoint to multiple functionalities if applicable:
    - ``directive=user_setup`` shows page that documents statically available visualizations and allows users to build sessions using JSON
    - ``directive=user_setup`` shows page with user-friendly setup of shaders (TODO: in progress of design)

-The baseline is an existing server implementation which should new implementations adhere to.
+An existing server implementation demonstrates these requirements, which should new implementations adhere to.